Graduate Theological Union

 Do I have to take the GRE exam?

 Yes.
-M.A. applicants who have completed a bachelor’s degree at a school or university where English is the language of instruction must submit scores from the general Graduate Record Exam (GRE) taken within the last five years.
+MA applicants who have completed a bachelor’s degree at a school or university where English is the language of instruction must submit scores from the general Graduate Record Exam (GRE) taken within the last five years.
 This requirement cannot be waived, unless you have a Ph.D. in a humanities field.
-Applicants are generally expected to have a GRE verbal score of at least 550 unless there are extenuating circumstances.
+Applicants are generally expected to have a GRE verbal score of at least 150 unless there are extenuating circumstances.
 International students are required to submit TOEFL scores instead of the GRE.
+Official GRE or TOEFL scores must be sent to the Admissions office.

 I am an international student.
 Do I have different application requirements?